Developing a Strategic Roadmap for a Publishing Program in Transition

 A change in leadership can be an opportunity for positive change.

 JACC, the flagship journal of the American College of Cardiology, was in transition.
 Its revered editor in chief was preparing to step down after more than a decade at the helm, and its long-serving publisher was likewise readying for retirement.
 Before embarking on a global search for both a new editor and publisher, ACC’s board of trustees decided to pause and survey the competitive landscape for JACC, assess its position in the marketplace, and recalibrate its strategy.
-Their aim was to develop a new strategic roadmap that would not only chart the direction of JACC but would also inform the candidate search process.
+The board convened a task force to undertake this effort, supported by C&E. Our aim was to develop a new strategic roadmap that would not only chart the direction of JACC but would also inform the candidate search process.

 What We Did